aravinda-1402/Covid-Detection-model-using-Chest-X-ray/README.md

 ## Data Cleaning and Preparation

 * Separate the train and test images by filtering using the labels.
-* Fill all NaN (Not a Number) values with ‘NA’ string and append ‘Label_2_Virus_category’ column with the ‘Label’ column.
+* Fill all NaN (Not a Number) values with the ‘NA’ string and append the ‘Label_2_Virus_category’ column with the ‘Label’ column.
-* Ensure all label types like ‘Normal/NA’, ‘Pneumonia/NA’ and ‘Pneumonia/COVID-19’ are present in both train and test sets.
+* Ensure all label types like ‘Normal/NA’, ‘Pneumonia/NA’, and ‘Pneumonia/COVID-19’ are present in both train and test sets.
-* Perform image data augmentation on the train set to produce and add more images with varied orientations and properties like zoom and brightness to improve the model's accuracy.
+* To improve the model's accuracy, Perform image data augmentation on the train set to produce and add more images with varied orientations and properties like zoom and brightness.

 ## Algorithm Used
-As we have to classify the data into 3 categories of outputs ‘Normal/NA’, ‘Pneumonia/NA’ and ‘Pneumonia/COVID-19’, we have chosen CNN (Convolutional Neural Network).
+As we have to classify the data into 3 categories of outputs ‘Normal/NA’, ‘Pneumonia/NA’, and ‘Pneumonia/COVID-19’, we have chosen CNN (Convolutional Neural Network).

 ### Model Architecture
 The input shape is (256,256,3) with various Convolutional layers with different numbers of filters and padding set to ‘same’.
 Padding set to ‘same’ ensures the image dimensions remain unchanged after every convolutional layer, allowing the model to learn features along the edges of the image.